kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 yields full tracebacks on error.

 * [ADMINS](https://docs.djangoproject.com/en/1.8/ref/settings/#admins): Django
 emails a full exception traceback on errors when DEBUG = False to the email addresses specified in the ADMINS tuple.
-If the company or individual that created the Django application does not own the email addresses specified, it could cause issues with information leakage.
+If the company or individual that created the Django application does not control the email addresses specified, it cause an information leak.

 * [FILE_UPLOAD_PERMISSIONS](https://docs.djangoproject.com/en/1.8/ref/settings/#file-upload-permissions):
 Setting this value incorrectly will yield unexpected results when users upload a file.

 * [SECRET_KEY](https://docs.djangoproject.com/en/1.8/ref/settings/#secret-key):
 Exposing the secret key means that an attacker can, under